Consistent and fast inference in compartmental models of epidemics using Poisson Approximate Likelihoods: Discussion and examples

 \subsubsection{Results}

-We implemented a Stan program incorporating the PAL as calculated according to algorithm \ref{alg:age}.
-Note that here we do not correct for the fact that the PAL is only an approximate likelihood, so Stan is targeting an approximation to the true intractable posterior.
+We implemented a Stan program incorporating the PAL, details of which are given in section \ref{sec:age_struct_supp} of the supplementary material.
+We stress that here we do not correct for the fact that the PAL is only an approximation to the true likelihood, so Stan is targeting an approximation to the true intractable posterior, although in a separate example in the supplementary material we explore corrections using Delayed-Acceptance MCMC methods.